Academany/FabAcademy-Assessment/electronics_production.md

+> As outlined in the Commercial Boards policy, fabbing your own boards is an important part of Fab Academy.
+The cleanest and the 'fabbest' way to do this, is by milling your FR1 boards via Fab Modules or Mods.
+Although you can experiment with other ways, they will not be the default manufacturing method during Fab Academy.

 # Electronics Production
-Make the Fab (tiny)ISP in-circuit programmer.
-Optionally, make your own FTDI cable.
+* Make the Fab (tiny)ISP in-circuit programmer.

+* Optionally, make your own FTDI cable.

 ## Learning outcomes:
-* Describe the process of production and programming
+* Describe the process of milling, stuffing, de-bugging and programming

 * Demonstrate correct workflows and identify areas for improvement if required